-Do you make your kids a hot breakfast every morning or does it depend on the day?
-In our house, waffles in the toaster or cereal are the breakfasts of choice, but I am trying to make and freeze some new foods to change it up and get some more protein into my kids in the mornings.
-Have any good ones that you have tried?
+Do you make your kids a hot breakfast every morning?
+Does it depend on the day?
+In our house, waffles in the toaster, or cereal, are the breakfasts of choice.
+I am trying to make and freeze some new foods to change it up.
+These quick breakfast ideas are a great go-to for simplifying the morning routine.

 Leah of Simple.
 Home.
 Blessings shared a yummy list of 7 Ways to Wake Up the good old bowl of oatmeal.